Azimuthal asymmetries of charged hadrons produced in high-energy muon scattering off longitudinally polarised deuterons: The 2006 data analysis

+The modified "acceptance-cancelling" double ratio method was used to calculate the ratios of the SIDIS cross sections for positive and negative target polarisations denoted as $\sigma_+/\sigma_-$ and the 2006 asymmetries.
+In this Paper, the modified double ratio method is applied in three forms: first, in a form of "acceptance-cancelling", second, in a form of "cross section-cancelling" and, third (see Section 5), again in the "acceptance-cancelling" form to test the hadron yield stability.

-Following Ref.~\cite{Alekseev:2010dm}, the acceptance-cancelling method was used to calculate the 2006 asymmetries.
-In order to cancel acceptances, this method utilises double ratios, i.e.\ the product of two ratios of events.
+In order to cancel acceptances, the method utilises double ratios, i.e. the product of two ratios of events.
 For the three-cell target the method was modified as follows.
 The target cell $M$ was artificially divided in two sub-cells $M1$ and $M2$, each 28~cm long, and two pairs of cells ($U$ and $M1$) and ($M2$ and $D$) are considered below.
-The cells in each pair have equal lengths but opposite polarisations at a given solenoid field direction $f$.
-For each pair of cells at a given $f$, one can construct a double ratio using the number of SIDIS events or hadrons.
-These numbers, denoted as $N^i_{{p}f}$, were obtained from cell $i$ with the cell polarisation sign ${p}$ (${+}$ or ${-}$).
-The number of events (hadrons) multiplied by an "acceptance factor" $C^i_f$ ($C^i_f$ is an inverse product of the beam intensity, target density and acceptance), $N^i_{pf}C^i_f$, is related to the corresponding cross section $\sigma_+$ or $\sigma_-$ given below.
-At $f=+$, the two double ratios that can be constructed for the $(U,M1)$ and for the $(M2,D)$ pairs are as follows:
+The cells in each pair have equal lengths, i.e. equal densities of deuterons, but opposite polarisations $p$ ($+$ or $-$) at a given solenoid field direction $f$ ($+$ or $-$).
+For each pair of cells at a given $f$, one can construct the double ratio using the number of selected SIDIS events or hadrons.
+These numbers obtained from the cell $i$ and denoted as $N^i_{pf}$ are usually expressed via a product of a cell luminosity ($L^i_f$) given by the beam intensity times the target cell material density a target cell acceptance ($A^i_f$) and the corresponding cross section ($\sigma_p$): $N^i_{pf} = L^i_f\times A^i_f\times \sigma_p$, i.e. luminosity, acceptance and cross section are folded in the number of events.
+Taking this relation into account as well as the COMPASS procedure of measurements divided in two groups of runs G1 and G2, one can construct for each pair of the target cells the "acceptance-cancelling" double ratio of events (hadrons) that provides a way to unfold the $(\sigma_+/\sigma_-)^2$.
+Particularly, for the polarisation settings at $f = +$, the two double ratios of event numbers constructed for the ($U,M1$) and for the ($M2,D$) pairs have the forms given by Eqs. (\ref{eq5}), where events for the first (second) ratio of each pair are taken from the G1 (G2) runs.